grencez/grencez.dev/2023/llama-chatbot-20230404/index.md

 ---
 canonical_url: https://grencez.dev/2023/llama-chatbot-20230404
 date: 2023-04-04
-last_modified_at: 2023-04-04
+last_modified_at: 2023-07-30
 description: Making an infinite chatbot with llama.cpp.
 ---

 # Infinite chatbot with llama.cpp

+Date: 2023-04-04 (original trials)

+Update: 2023-04-30 (keeping the setup section updated)

+Code: [rendezllama](https://github.com/rendezqueue/rendezllama) - A project I created to reliably get around the issues discussed in this article.

 ## Abstract
-We walk through some techniques of using llama.cpp as a chatbot.
+We walk through some attempts to use llama.cpp as a chatbot.

 Jump to the [Setup](#setup) section if you don't have llama.cpp set up already or if you're trying to copy/paste commands.